infinitefusion/infinitefusion-e18/readme.txt

 Showdown			http://51.254.32.10/?~~51.254.32.10:8000
 Fusion calculator	https://aegide.github.io/

-This is a free-to-play Pokémon fan game.
+This is a free-to-play PokÃ©mon fan game.
 If you paid any amount of money to play this game, you have been scammed.
 This game is not affiliated with Nintendo, Game Freak or Creatures Inc.